truefoundry/llmperf/README.md

 | run_name                   | Name of run in ML_repo                                  |
 | additional-sampling-params | Additional parameters for sampling                      |

+#### Generate an API Key

+- Navigate to Settings > API Keys tab
+- Click on Create New API Key
+- Give any name to the API Key
+- On Generate, API Key will be gererated.
+- Please save the value or download it

+For more details visit [here](https://docs.truefoundry.com/docs/generate-api-key).

 ### MLFoundry

 ML Repositories are like specialized Git repositories for machine learning, managing runs, models, and artifacts within MLFoundry.